okutbay/MongoHead/MongoHead/MongoHead.VersionInfo.md

 ## 0.5.2.0
 - "MongoHead.Info.txt" file renamed to and format changed to markdown. -> "MongoHead.VersionInfo.md".
 - "RunCommand" function to "MongoDBHelper".
 And "CreateIndexExpireAfterDuration" function modified accordingly.
+- New constructor option for "MongoHead.Config" class with ConnectionString and DatabaseName
+- New constructor option for "MongoHead.MongoDBHelper" class with ConnectionString and DatabaseName and
+- "MongoHead.MongoDBHelper" refactored.